 Section 14.6 requires a registered firm to segregate client assets and investment fund assets and hold them in trust.
-When a registered firm is not required to use a qualified custodian, or a Canadian financial institution for cash, under subsections 14.5.2(2), (3) or (4), we consider it prudent for registered firms who are not members of an SRO to only hold client assets in client
+When a registered firm is not required to use a qualified custodian, or a Canadian financial institution for cash, under subsections 14.5.2(2), (3) or (4), we consider it prudent for registered firms who are not members of an SRO to only hold client assets in client name, or portfolio assets of the investment fund in the name of the investment fund.
+This is because the capital requirements for non-SRO members are not designed to reflect the added risk of holding client assets in nominee name.

 Investment fund managers may hold cash for investment in, or on the redemption of, securities of the investment fund.
-For the purposes of section 14.6, such cash-in-transit is considered to be cash and securities of an investment fund of the investment fund manager, and is subject to the requirements under section 14.6.
+For the purposes of section 14.6, such cash-intransit is considered to be cash and securities of an investment fund of the investment fund manager, and is subject to the requirements under section 14.6.
 Some investment fund managers choose to outsource certain fund administrative functions to a service provider, including the trust accounting function.
 Under some outsourcing arrangements, a service provider may be holding cash for investment in, or on the redemption of, securities of the investment fund.
 Under these arrangements, investment fund managers should ensure that, at a minimum, the cash is held in a designated trust account at a Canadian custodian, a Canadian financial institution, or a foreign custodian (if it is more beneficial to the investment fund to use the foreign custodian than a Canadian custodian or a Canadian financial institution), and ensure that the cash is held separate and apart from the property of the service provider.